School Safeguarding Statement

 As a school we always carry out risk assessments before a trip / educational visit takes place.
 One aspect of the assessment is always to include an alternative safe place and alternative travel arrangements.
 In the event of an incident / event occurring whilst children are out on a trip the group leader will liaise with Senior Leadership from the school.
 Emergency procedures will then be put in place and the staff, with the children, will make appropriate arrangements to keep the group of children they are with safe.
 The group leader will liaise with Senior Leaders from the school about how to return to school safely.
 We will always take advice from the Local Authority and police.

 Whilst we appreciate the concern and anxiety caused, it is important for parents not to panic in this situation and to follow our procedures.
 Furthermore, it is also advised that parents come directly to school and not to go to the venue.
 We will again communicate with all parents via the channel of communication outlined above.
 Throughout this process the Local Authority, police and Chair of the Board of Governors are always kept informed.

 Please refer to the Educational Visits tab outlining the risk assessments in place and also educational visit termly reviews.

-In the event of a localised incident occurring and there is a danger, we will implement the lockdown procedures.
+In the event of an emergency lockdown localised incident occurring and there is a danger, we will implement the emergency lockdown localised procedures.
 We will secure the school gates and lock the school.
 At this point communication with parents via the methods above will be carried out.
 We will be liaising with the police and the Local Authority to take advice on when to re-open the school.
 We will only do this when the local area is deemed safe again.

 Again, whilst we appreciate the concern and anxiety caused, it is important for parents not to panic in this situation and to follow our procedures.
 We will communicate with parents at all times to keep everyone up to date with the situation and follow the advice of the Local Authority and police.